 Get started today using the new Online LOMC application.

-FEMA's Customer and Data Services (CDS) has launched the LOMC Clearinghouse has centralized the administrative functions associated with processing MT-EZ, MT-1 and MT-2 requests.
-Specific activities include creation of LOMC case files, upload and scanning of data, processing of associated fees, and distribution to the appropriate Production and Technical Services firm for processing.
+FEMA's Customer and Data Services (CDS) has launched the LOMC Clearinghouse that has centralized the administrative functions associated with processing MT-EZ, MT-1 and MT-2 requests.
+Specific activities include creation of LOMC case files, upload and scanning of data, processing of associated fees and distribution to the appropriate Production and Technical Services firm for processing.

 847 South Pickett Street,